 A common mistake is to treat the absence of immediate economic deterioration or recovery as evidence that policy is ineffective.
 In reality, economies often carry momentum, contracts remain in place, and firms or households do not reset behavior overnight.
 Stable near-term data can therefore coexist with meaningful transmission already underway beneath the surface.

 Another mistake is to treat an early market move as proof that policy has already succeeded or failed.
 Markets can reorganize expectations quickly, but later outcomes still depend on how strongly those new financial conditions affect borrowing, spending, production, and pricing behavior.
-Policy lags do not eliminate uncertainty; they simply mean that the timing of market interpretation and the timing of macro confirmation are rarely the same.
+Policy lags do not eliminate uncertainty.
+They mean that the timing of market interpretation and the timing of macro confirmation are rarely the same.

 How policy lags become harder to read in mixed environments